openimis/openimis_docs/web_app_vb_user_manual.rst

       ..

-      Before deleting a confirmation popup (:ref:`image142`) is displayed, which requires the user to confirm if the action should really be carried out?
+      Before deleting a confirmation popup (:ref:`Image 142<image142>`) is displayed, which requires the user to confirm if the action should really be carried out?

       .. _image142:
       .. figure:: /img/user_manual/image24.png